Jeserai/contrastive-decoding/response.md

 Besides, the technique faces several practical challenges: (1) the need to maintain and serve two models increases infrastructure complexity; (2) the 2x inference cost makes it prohibitive for high-throughput applications; and (3) simpler alternatives like better prompting, fine-tuning, or RLHF often achieve similar quality improvements more efficiently.

 However, contrastive decoding might be justified in specific scenarios: high-stakes applications where quality is paramount (legal, medical, safety-critical systems), research settings where computational cost is secondary to performance, or specialized domains where the amateur-expert pairing provides unique benefits.
-The technique is also valuable for research into model behavior and as inspiration for more efficient methods.

-Overall, while contrastive decoding demonstrates interesting theoretical properties and can improve generation quality, its practical adoption is limited by computational costs.
-It's more likely to influence the development of more efficient techniques rather than see widespread direct deployment.